-Objective 5-6: Increase enrollment in the IDNR's Classified Wildlife Program from 703 acres (8%) to 1400 acres (16%) by 2007.
+Objective 5-7: Increase enrollment in the IDNR's Classified Wildlife Program from 0 acres to 50 acres by 2007.

-The Classified Wildlife Habitat Program was created to address Title 6-1.1-6.5 of the Indiana Code, entitled "Assessment of Certain Wildlife Habitats," administered by the Indiana Department of Natural Resources, Division of Fish and Wildlife.
-The goal of the program is to encourage landowners to develop, save and maintain quality wildlife habitat (IDNR, 2003).
+The Classified Wildlife Habitat Program was created to address Title 6-1.1-6.5 of the Indiana Code, entitled "Assessment of Certain Wildlife Habitats", administered by the Indiana Department of Natural Resources, Division of Fish and Wildlife.
+The goal of the program is to encourage landowners to develop, save and maintain quality wildlife habitat.
+There are currently zero (0) acres of the Lick Creek watershed enrolled in the Classified Wildlife Program.
+(IDNR, 2003).